poidl/lv2_raw/README.md

 you think that's not right.
 See also [this question](http://stackoverflow.com/questions/40944524/how-does-one-design-a-plugin-interface-for-digital-audio-workstation-hosts-in-pu) on stackoverflow.

-The [lv2 crate](https://crates.io/crates/lv2) is one attempt to provide a more idiomatic Rust interface to LV2, and may even contain some non-idiomatic "close-to-C" helper functions.
+The [lv2 crate](https://crates.io/crates/lv2) is one attempt to provide a more idiomatic Rust interface to LV2.

 Roadmap: